kmoy1/CheapestNetwork/README.md

 1. Every vertex v ∈ V is either in T or adjacent to a vertex in T.
 2. T is a tree.
 3. The average pairwise distance between all vertices in T is minimized.

+TO run our solver, simply run python solver.py inputs.
+Several lines in the code can be uncommented to display certain metadata such as best algorithm per graph, graph costs per algorithm run, etc.